-Other factors that may slow down the process include: the time required for third parties (schools, former employers, regulatory bodies in other countries) to provide official documentation such as original transcripts and curricula, official confirmation or documentation of OT licensure/registration in other jurisdictions, and the time it takes to obtain a work permit or permanent resident status from Citizenship and Immigration Canada.
+Other factors that may slow down the process include: the time required for third parties (schools, former employers, regulatory bodies in other countries) to provide official documentation such as original transcripts and curricula, official confirmation or documentation of OT licensure/registration in other jurisdictions, the time it takes to obtain a work permit or permanent resident status from Citizenship and Immigration Canada, and the time it takes to meet the language fluency requirement.

-i) If your organization conducts credential assessments:
+- i) If your organization conducts credential assessments: - i.

-i.
 Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.